Investing in the Amsterdam Metropolitan Area

 Everhardt also mentions the people who are not yet participating in the labor market.
 “We have to help them get over the threshold to participate,” says Everhardt.
 “And luckily that already happens a lot: the education world, the business community and the tech sector are all working on it.”

 At the same time, perspective is also important for everyone who participates in the labor market.
-De Groot calls the report Borstlap: In wat voor land willen wij werken (.
+De Groot calls the report Borstlap: In wat voor land willen wij werken (What kind of country do we want to work in).
 “The flexible workforce is now absorbing the major blows of the crisis and that has to change.
 The summary of that report is crystal clear: flex should be less flexible and fixed should be less permanent.
 We must invest in flexibility with perspective.
 I am curious what the new cabinet will take from this.”

 For all information about the Economic Outlook MRA 2021, access to the database for a tailor-made search, the link to the booklet and for requesting a paper copy, click here.